gcc-mirror/gcc/gcc/config/arm/unspecs.md

   VUNSPEC_CLRM_APSR	; Represent the clearing of APSR with clrm instruction.
   VUNSPEC_VSCCLRM_VPR	; Represent the clearing of VPR with vscclrm
 			; instruction.
+  VUNSPEC_VLSTM		; Represent the lazy store multiple with vlstm
+			; instruction.
+  VUNSPEC_VLLDM		; Represent the lazy load multiple with vlldm
+			; instruction.
 ])

 ;; Enumerators for NEON unspecs.